James-Glennon/P/README.md

 ## Testing

+### Links

+All internal links were tested and confirmed to focus on the correct parts of the page.

+All external links were tested and confirmed to open in a new tab.

 ### Browsers

 The live web address included in this read me file was tested on google chrome, microsoft edge, mozilla firefox and opera.